sgaywalaUCSD/cse15l-lab-reports/Lab_Report_4.md

 ```
 ![image](https://user-images.githubusercontent.com/122569404/221385455-1d7f76c4-3322-4b90-85e8-2d007cafdfa2.png)

-Then, after doing nano, I held the down key until I reached Line 43, where I changed Line43 from "index1 += 1;" to "index2 += 1;" (moving the cursor using the right key and backspace and then typing 2)
+Then, after doing nano, I held the down key until I reached Line 43, where I changed Line43 from "index1 += 1;" to "index2 += 1;" (moving the cursor using the right key and backspace to delete the 1 and then typing 2)
 ![image](https://user-images.githubusercontent.com/122569404/221385486-df1da99a-1bcf-4646-8135-47c5a9e647fe.png)